Salvation Army in Kentucky financial assistance.

 Help may be provided by the Salvation Army Family Service programs and centers across Kentucky.
-The various locations provide services to individuals and families regardless of their background, race, age, or religious affiliation.
+The various locations listed below provide services to individuals and families regardless of their background, race, age, or religious affiliation.
 There may be rent help, free school supplies or Christmas toys, food, case management and other support.
 The amount of assistance provided is limited.
 Clients may be self-referred, call for an appointment or referred by other non-profit agencies to the various Salvation Army centers as well as Family Stores in Kentucky.

 The Salvation Army provides access to an experienced and professional social work staff to residents.
 They can advise qualified families on the following services, and where to go to for financial help in an emergency.
 Some referrals offered may be to government programs such as LIHEAP and SNAP, and some assistance may be offered directly by the Kentucky Salvation Army branches.